2015 Bahrain Grand Prix

 The 2015 Bahrain Grand Prix (formally known as the 2015 Formula 1 Gulf Air Bahrain Grand Prix) was a Formula One motor race that was held on 19 April 2015 at the Bahrain International Circuit in Sakhir, Bahrain.
-The race was the fourth round of the 2015 season and marked the eleventh time that the Bahrain Grand Prix has been run as a round of the Formula One World Championship.
+The race was the fourth round of the 2015 Formula One World Championship and marked the eleventh time that the Bahrain Grand Prix has been run as a round of the Formula One World Championship.

-Lewis Hamilton, who was the defending race winner, came into the race with a 13-point lead over Sebastian Vettel after his victory a week prior in China.
+Lewis Hamilton, who was the defending race winner, came into the race with a 13-point lead over Sebastian Vettel in the World Drivers' Championship after his victory a week prior in China.
 He took the 42nd pole position of his career during Saturday's qualifying, and his fourth in a row.
 In the race, Hamilton won from Kimi Räikkönen and Nico Rosberg, taking his 36th race victory.